365businessdev/docs/docs/en-us/365-business-proxy-application/plugins/image.md

+# Image plugin

+The **Image plugin** of the 365 business Proxy Application allows access to images from the local file system, as well as available network drives or UNC paths.

+It is one of the **Standard Plugins** and can be installed directly via the **Proxy Application Clients** page in Microsoft Dynamics 365 Business Central.

 ---

-title: Image Plugin
+## AL integration

+The following functions are available via the codeunit `bdev.PRX Proxy Application` (ID 5523630).

 ---
-The **Image** plugin in 365 business Proxy Application offers the possibility to access images from the local file system, as well as available network drives or UNC paths.

-The Image Plugin is one of the standard plugins of 365 business Proxy Application and can be installed directly via the **Proxy Application Clients** page.

-## Objects

-The following procedures are available through `bdev.PRX Proxy Application` codeunit (ID 5523630).

 ## Functions